-4.2.2 PPP Planning
+4.2.2 Planning PPP

-This section describes those tasks you need to do before configuring PPP.
+This section describes the tasks you must complete before configuring PPP.

-4.2.2.1 Verifying the Correct Hardware
+4.2.2.1 Verifying the Hardware

 Verify that you have the hardware to connect to the serial port of your system.
 If the two systems are in close proximity to each other, use one of the null modem cables listed in Table 4-1.